mandober/debrief.haskell/topics/input-output.md

 # Input-output

+## Effects in Pure Functional Languages

+Moggi showed how *notions of computation* such as mutable state, exceptions, nondeterminism, and probability can be elegantly encapsulated as monads, and safely embedded within an otherwise pure functional language.
+It may seem that purity rules out interesting computational effects, such as update, exception handling, and choice.
+After all, if `coin` denotes the computation modelling a fair coin toss, a 50-50 choice between heads and tails, then two occurrences of 'coin' must certainly denote possibly different outcomes, thereby destroying referential transparency?
+This apparent problem is eliminated by distinguishing between types that represent values, such as 'True' or 'heads', and those that represent computations, such as 'coin'.

+Two occurrences of `coin` *denote the same computation*, and it is the executions of these computations that may yield different outcomes.

+Each class of effects, such as probabilistic choice, determines a notion of computation, in this case of probability distributions.
+So `coin` denotes not a single outcome, but a **distribution of outcomes**.

+The operations and axioms of a notion of computation can be precisely and elegantly abstracted via the categorical notion of a *monad*.
+Equivalently, the operations and axioms can be captured as an algebraic theory, and equational reasoning can be safely conducted within such a theory.

+With the monadic approach to computational effects, purely functional expressions are classified into two kinds:
+- expressions that denote values (integer, string)
+- expressions that denote computations with possible effects

+However, both are represented as pure data - the computations are represented as pure terms in a certain abstract syntax, rather than some kind of impure action.

+When the run-time system of a language encounters the first kind of expression, it evaluates it and prints it out; when it encounters the second kind, it evaluates it, interprets the term as the effectful computation it encodes, and executes that computation.
+Consequently, evaluation remains pure, and any impurities are quarantined within the run-time system.

+There is a general framework consisting of just two operators, which in a sense model the compositional structure of computations; then for each class of effects, there is an extension to the general framework to model the primitives specific to that class.

+In fact, the general framework and a specific extension together represent the *free term algebra* for the signature corresponding to the primitives for a particular class of effects.
+It is no coincidence that monads turn out to be useful for modelling such term algebras, because they were developed precisely as a categorical expression of *universal algebra*.

+## Input-output

 The `getLine` function is pure as it will return the exact same *representation of a computation* every time.
 There is a huge difference between a data structure representing a computation and a computation itself.
 The `print` is an IO instruction that prints out its arg when executed. `getLine` is a computation object that returns a string when executed.
 IO objects can be thought of as self-contained encapsulated packets of assembly.
 Haskell produces data structures that represent computer instructions.
 The compiler will compile the `main` into an executable binary format.
 Every function or declaration that makes up our program is completely pure and side-effectless.
 In fact, the assembly of main itself is side-effectless and pure.
 We assemble the `IO ()` that `main` returns in a pure way.
 Therefore, `main` is pure, as well.
 Every time we *evaluate* `main`, we get the exact same *computational data structure*.

 The `main` will always evaluate to the exact same computational data structure. `main` will always be the exact same program, no matter when you run it (e.g. a program that gets a string from stdin and prints it).